 UNICEF (2009) estimated that around half a million maternal and about four million new-born deaths are mainly caused by the lack of quality prenatal health care, safe and clean delivery and post-natal care for mother and infant.
-Most of these deaths are preventable by ensuring proper care and counselling before and after pregnancy, at the time of delivery and after child birth.
+Most of these deaths are preventable by ensuring st Data refers to the most recent year available during the period specified.